-Table 10-44 shows average hourly offered MW (actual and effective), and average hourly cleared MW (actual and effective) for all hours in the first nine months of 2022.94 Actual MW are adjusted by the historic 100-hour moving average performance score to get performance adjusted MW, and by the resource specific benefit factor to get effective MW.
+Figure 10-21 Average hourly and monthly precision score of battery units to RegD signal and effective) for all hours in 2022.106 Actual MW are adjusted by the historic 100-hour moving average performance score to get performance adjusted MW, and by the resource specific benefit factor to get effective MW.
 A resource can choose to follow either signal.
 For that reason, the sum of each signal type's capability can exceed the full regulation capability.
 Offered MW are calculated based on the offers from units that are designated as available for the day.
-These are daily offers that can be modified on an hourly basis up to 65 minutes before the hour.95 Eligible MW are calculated from the hourly offers from units with daily offers and units that are offered as unavailable for the day, but still offer MW into some hours.
+These are daily offers that can be modified on an hourly basis up to 65 minutes before the hour.107 Eligible MW are calculated from the hourly offers from units with daily offers and units that are offered as unavailable for the day, but still offer MW into some hours.
 Units with daily offers are permitted to offer above or below their daily offer from hour to hour.
 As a result of these hourly MW adjustments, the average hourly Eligible MW can be higher than the Offered MW.